 A local legend tells that Saint Martin, on a pilgrimage along the Via Francigena, met the Devil in Pont-Saint-Martin, where the only bridge and way to cross the Lys had been destroyed.

-The Saint made a pact with him: Satan would build a new bridge in one night, but in exchange he wanted the soul of the first living being who would cross it.
-The following day, Saint Martin freed a dog on the bridge, thus saving the whole town.
+The Saint made a pact with the Devil: Satan would build a new bridge in one night, but in exchange, he wanted the soul of the first living being who would cross it.
+The following day, Saint Martin freed a dog on the bridge, thus saving the whole town citizens.

 For a week, Saint Martin, Satan, the Roman Consul, the Lys Nymph, her Handmaids, the Tribunes of the People and the Roman Guards come back to life and parade through the streets of the Old Town.

-Other events include: torchlight walks, processions, music and dance shows, theatre performances, firework shows, mask contests, allegorical float parades, folklore, and so much more.
+The program includes torchlight walks, processions, music and dance shows, theatre performances, firework shows, mask contests, allegorical float parades, folklore, and so much more.
 The Carnival ends with the burning of the Devil under the Roman bridge he supposedly built.

 During the Carnival, the protagonists are also the typical dishes, and a local delicacy is served every day at lunch along the streets!